 Family historians are still trying to verify Charles’ position in the Royal Navy during the Napoleonic wars, but we wonder if grandson John Thaddeus handled feed and flour ground at the Pearce Milling Company of nearby Pine Creek.
 John’s grandmother was Sarah Pearce, twin sister to Richard Pearce who married Susan Austen.
-Richard and Susan and their descendants were in the milling business for 127 years [see “Settlement at Pint Creek”].
+Richard and Susan and their descendants were in the milling business for 127 years [see “Settlement at Pine Creek”].

 John and Hattie’s youngest child Willard (1897-1994) earned a medical degree from the University of Pittsburgh in 1921.
 After several years at the Mayo Clinic, he moved to New York for special training in Otolaryngology.
 In the tradition of his Great-grandfather Charles, Dr. Austen joined the US Navy and served on board the aircraft carrier U.S.S.
 Bogue, which was assigned to hunt German submarines.
 When he was released in 1946 he had attained the rank of Captain.
 He served the Veterans Administration in New York City for many years.
 We owe a great deal to Willard for his research in England on the Austen family and to his niece Caroline Pinkers, who carries genealogical curiosity.
 Willard, his parents, and other Austen “cousins” are buried at Greenwood Cemetery above Sharpsburg, PA.

 I have been in contact with several other Austens and Austins; some are related and some are not.
 For example, Kathy now lives near Greenville, SC, but was born in Natrona Heights, northeast of Pittsburgh.
 Her maternal grandfather was Orr Wallace Austin, and her great-grandfather was Alonzo George Washington Austin.
 Her information stops with the great-great grandparents Gilbert and Christena, who are buried at Stewardson Furnace.
 Could we be related to them?